 Objective 1: Changes in water availability post conifer removal.
-Hydrological effects of tree removal were generally positive across years, lines of evidence and the two study meadows.
+Hydrological effects of tree removal were generally positive across years, across lines of evidence and across the two study meadows.
 Vegetation response of wetland species seemed mixed (and complicated by the Dixie Fire) but generally positive or neutral.

-Groundwater responses were complicated but showed positive effects of treatment on average

-- Removal in MM meadow resulted in decreased depth to groundwater in 2 years, increased depth to groundwater in 2 years and increased summer but decreased winter depth to groundwater in 2 years (See Figure 8.
-Most regression lines except for Time 5 and 6 (drought years) fall below the Time=0 pre treatment relationship between the treated meadow (Marian Meadow) and the Control Meadow, indicated decreased depth to groundwater post treatment.) - Removal in RCM resulted in decreased groundwater in Y1 post treatment, and then Yr2 was complicated by the Dixie fire (though likely increased compared to pretreatment)
+- Groundwater responses were complicated but showed positive effects of treatment on average: - Removal in MM meadow resulted in decreased depth to groundwater in 2 years, increased depth to groundwater in 2 years and increased summer but decreased winter depth to groundwater in 2 years (see Project Report Figure 8, reproduced below).
+Most regression lines except for the drought years of 2020 and 2021 ('Time' 5 and 6 in the figure) fall below the Time=0 (2014) pre-treatment relationship between the treated meadow (MM) and the Control Meadow, indicating decreased depth to groundwater post treatment. - Removal in RCM resulted in decreased groundwater in Year 1 post treatment, and then Year 2, was complicated by the Dixie Fire (though likely increased compared to pre-treatment).

 Figure 8.
 Regression plots by year between Marian and Control Meadows 2014-2022 for depth to groundwater in meters.
-Time is the sequence of water years since restoration with Time = 0 the water years prior to restoration (2014-2015 WY).
+Time is the sequence of water years since restoration with Time = 0 the water year's prior to restoration (2014-2015 WY).
 Time = 7 is the water year following the Dixie Fire (2022 WY).

-- Soil moisture showed more obvious increases post treatment - Decreased soil moisture when dry but increased soil moisture when wet in MM following treatment. - Increased soil moisture in RCM by Y2 (despite Dixie fire) (See Fig 16 comparing soil moisture in the RCM meadow to the MM meadow used as a control.
-Shift of regression line upward in Yr1 and Yr2 indicates greater soil moisture post treatment) - o Increased more in drier side of RCM than wetter side - Supported by repeated Electrical Resistivity Surveys showing decreased resistivity (likely increased soil moisture) after tree removal.
-(See Fig. 17, lower resistivity green colors in B) compared to higher resistivity reds and yellows indicate an increase in soil moisture post treatment).
+- Soil moisture showed more obvious increases post treatment: - Decreased soil moisture when dry but increased soil moisture when wet in MM following treatment. - Increased soil moisture in RCM by Year 2 (despite the Dixie Fire) (see Figure 16 from the Project Report, reproduced below) comparing soil moisture in the RCM meadow to the MM meadow used as a control.
+Shift of regression line upward in Year 1 and Year 2 indicates greater soil moisture post treatment).